Taking Care of Your Pup’s Pearly Whites

 From Rescue to Rehab: One Dog’s Mission to Bring Harmony to Healthcare

-By Christie Solomon
+Written by Christie Solomon

 An exuberant, reddish-brown puppy found herself living on the street in northwest Florida.
 Originally thought to be male, she was called Cleo by Animal Control.
 She was taken to two different animal rescue agencies before finding her place, the second of which determined she was, in fact, a girl, and changed her name to Chloe.
 When she was ready to be adopted into a “forever” home, Chloe was dressed up in cute costumes to disguise her large size, strength, and likely pit bull heritage, and she even appeared in the local news.